georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Bankruptcy Records Public Information?

 Records that are considered public may be accessible from some third-party websites.
 Such platforms operate independently of government agencies, which might help simplify the search process as they are not limited by geographic location.
-In addition, most third party sites offer intuitive tools that inquirers can use to find specific or multiple records.
-To obtain records, interested parties may need to provide some or more of the following:
+In addition, most third-party sites offer intuitive tools that inquirers can use to find specific or multiple records.
+To obtain records, interested parties may need to provide some or all of the following:

 • The name of the person involved in the record, unless said person is a juvenile